-I am an essayist, critic, and academic.
-The National Book Critics Circle recently awarded me an Emerging Critics Fellowship.
-My specialities are American religion, politics, and literature, but I've also written about everything from French TV to contemporary country music.
-I've published reviews and essays in The Point, The Los Angeles Review of Books, The Guardian, and The Other Journal.
+I am an essayist, critic, academic, and recipient of the The National Book Critics Circle's Emerging Critics Fellowship (2017-18).
+My specialities are American religion, politics, and literature, but I've also written about everything from French TV to contemporary country music in California.
+I've published reviews and essays in The Point, The Los Angeles Review of Books, The Guardian, Pacific Standard, Newsday, and The Hedgehog Review.

-I'm currently a PhD candidate in the University of Virginia's department of religious studies (my dissertation is on the poet George Herbert and his brother Edward, an early theorist of world religions), and I teach at California Lutheran University.
+In the spring of 2018 I completed my PhD in the University of Virginia's department of religious studies (my dissertation was on the poet George Herbert and his brother Edward, an early theorist of world religions).
+I currently teach at California Lutheran University.

 I live in Los Angeles with my wife, an assistant professor of Slavic Languages and Literature.

 You can find my essays and reviews on my publications page.